Amy M. Burns

 I will give the play-along activity a break and then come back to it with the body percussion play-along video.
 This is a good, quick activity to get my elementary students moving or to end the class when wanting to fill the final minutes of class.
 I will ask if the students figured out what body movements represented the note values in the rhythm play-along video.

-If you would like a copy of the rhythm play-along manipulatives, please click here.
+If you would like a copy of the body percussion play-along manipulatives, please check out my Buy Me a Coffee page.

 ©2024 amymburns.com